 - Technology is having a huge impact on work processes.
 Because just about every task in business has to be done faster than ever, companies of every size are relying on technological advances to streamline day-to-day operating procedures.
-And few small businesses can afford to have employees who resist your best efforts at change management and continue to have difficulty adjusting to a more rapid pace and increasing demands.
+Few small businesses can afford to have employees who resist their best efforts at change management and continue to have difficulty adjusting to a more rapid pace and increasing demands.

 How to avoid a bad hire